 The town is associated with several famous names.
 John Batman, lived here before setting off in 1835 to found Melbourne, while John Kelly, father of Ned Kelly; Australia's most notorious bushranger, served time as a prisoner at Evandale.
 The picturesque township and countryside inspired the early Australian landscape artist John Glover, who settled in nearby Deddington.
 A memorial statue to John Glover may be seen at Falls Park and his work is celebrated with an annual Glover Art Prize held each March.

 Evandale is the birthplace of Lt Col. Harry Murray VC, CMG, DSO and Bar, the most highly decorated allied soldier in World War 1.
-His deeds are celebrated with a statue in the gardens at the end of Trafalgar Lane.
+His deeds are celebrated with a statue in the gardens at the end of Rodgers Lane.